Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Riemannian compactness theorem for orbifolds

 \section{Riemannian compactness theorem for orbifolds}

 In this section we prove a compactness result for Riemannian orbifolds.

 The statement of the compactness result is slightly different from the usual statement for Riemannian manifolds, which involves a lower injectivity radius bound.
-The injectivity radius is not a useful notion for orbifolds.
+The standard notion of injectivity radius is not a useful notion for orbifolds.
 For example, if $\Or$ is an orientable $2$-orbifold with a singular point $p$ then a geodesic from a regular point $q$ in $|\Or|$ to $p$ cannot minimize beyond $p$.
-As $q$ could be arbitrarily close to $p$, we conclude that in any reasonable sense the injectivity radius of $\Or$ would vanish.
+As $q$ could be arbitrarily close to $p$, we conclude that the injectivity radius of $\Or$ would vanish.
+(We note, however, that there is a modified version of the injectivity radius that does makes sense for constant-curvature cone manifolds \cite[Section 9.2.3]{BMP},\cite[Section 6.4]{CHK}.)

 Instead, our compactness result is phrased in terms of local volumes.
 This fits well with Perelman's work on Ricci flow, where local volume estimates arise naturally.

 If one tried to prove a compactness result for Riemannian orbifolds directly, following the proofs in the case of Riemannian manifolds, then one would have to show that orbifold singularities do not coalesce when taking limits.
 We avoid this issue by passing to orbifold frame bundles, which are manifolds, and using equivariant compactness results there.